tum-esi/common-coding-conventions/Readme.md

   5. [Documentation](#user-content-documentation), and
   6. [Languages](#user-content-languages).

-To follow this guide, you should already know basic programming rules, such as writing loops and meaningful functions instead of copy pasting instructions.
+To follow this guide, you should already have heard about Object Oriented Programming and know basic programming rules, such as writing loops and meaningful functions instead of copy pasting instructions.
 In this Readme, we will shortly summarize the most important rules for every topic.
 More rules and details can be found if you follow the links at each heading.

-While it might be difficult to recall all rules later, try to remember the underlying philosophy of this guide:
+Since our brains are sieves, try to remember the underlying philosophy of this guide:

 > Keep it simple and solid, let the toolchain be smart,
 > code correctness is the duty and readability the art.